 Some users find vDeck’s approach convenient, while others find it less intuitive than cPanel’s organization.

-Here are 9 options in which you might be interested in:
+Here are nine options you might be interested in:

-DirectAdmin was first released in 2003, and the product has been continuously updated since then.
-The company prides itself on keeping up with current technologies, and if you need a control panel with a multilingual interface, be sure to check out DirectAdmin.
+First released in 2003, the product has been continuously updated since then.
+The company prides itself on keeping up with current technologies.
+And if you need a control panel with a multilingual interface, DirectAdmin supports most of the popular website-related tools, including MySQL/MariaDB, Apache, NGINX, Litespeed, PHP, and more.

 - Scalable clustering